Critical Theory, Etc: An interrogation

 However… If you want an explanation for how it may be wrong to assert that the British Empire was always deeply racist; or that the Palestinians are obviously innocent victims of inexcusable Israeli oppression; or that elite oppressors inevitably use hegemonic narratives to crush their victims; or that choosing your own pronoun may be more trouble than it’s worth, then this may be a useful place to start.

-Critical Theory (CT) is at the top of my list.
-It has many sub-divisions (dealing with class, race, gender and so on).
-So I call it CT Etcetera.
+Remembering that I am keen to corral this whole agglomeration of thought including CTCT&PCT with Identity Politics, Positive Psychology and Positive Parenting I call the whole assemblage CT Etcetera.
 It is a nexus of ideas, not a conspiracy.
-Most people educated in the past 50 years or so will have been taught CT Etcetera doctrines, often without knowing their name.
+Its effect but not necessarily its intention is mostly malign.
+Most people educated in the past 50 years or so will have been taught CT Etcetera doctrines, often without knowing their name or being given the slightest invitation to interrogate their value.

-IP has subsets or branches: there is, especially, the idea of sectionality (the name of one’s over-arching group) and inter-sectionality (the notion that one can subscribe to various interlocking identity groups).
+Identity Politics (IP) has subsets or branches: there is, especially, the idea of sectionality (the name of one’s over-arching group) and inter-sectionality (the notion that one can subscribe to various interlocking identity groups).

 Modern people have been invited to believe that Positive Psychology is the key to psychological well-being.
 (It stresses the possibility of changing one’s view of life as an exercise of will.)
 A subset is known as Positive Parenting.
 The latter enjoins discussion over discipline when dealing with the young.
 It also absurdly proposes that children are born good (as though they weren’t prone to bully one another, and grab their friends’ stuff when no-one’s looking).